GreenPythonProject/GreenPythonAnalysis/README.md

 ```

-5. Place your python files to scan in a specific folder.
-Edit the following in action.yml if you are not using the default src/ folder
+5. In the root folder, create an action.yml file and place the following code

 ```
 name: "Green Python"